Machine Learning in Downlink Coordinated Multipoint in Heterogeneous Networks: Simulation Results

-To demonstrate the scalability of our algorithm, we ran the same simulation but over six macro base stations surrounding a macro base station in the center with pico base stations scattered in the vicinity.
-All macro base stations have three sectors as in Fig.~\ref{fig:simulated_net_6}
+We run the simulation over a CoMP cooperating set comprised of a single tier of macro BSs with pico BSs scattered in the vicinity.
+All macro BSs have three sectors as in Fig.~\ref{fig:simulated_net_6}.
+To measure and compare performance of both algorithms, we report the user throughput, which is derived from a respective cumulative distribution function, and the observed BLER based on the average number of streams reported $\bar n_s$.

+The standards specify a reporting periodicity $g$ values per TTI \cite{3gpp38211}.
+Using default values, and \eqref{eq:size} with the simulation values shown in Table~\ref{table:simparameters}, one collection period has a total of $21240$ samples (collected every $T_\text{CoMP}$ TTIs).

-In Fig. \ref{fig:sinrcomp6}, we show the scalability of our proposed CoMP algorithm.
-The baseline algorithm made decisions to enable or disable CoMP in the coordinated set of users where the improved dynamic algorithm made the opposite decision.
-Tables~\ref{table:kpis6}~and~\ref{table:linklevel6} outline the performance metrics and show that the proposed CoMP algorithm shows a improved UE throughput and average block error rate with same power and almost equal average wideband CQI.
-Improved figures are in \textbf{boldface}.
+In Fig. \ref{fig:sinrcomp6}, the baseline algorithm made decisions to enable or disable CoMP in the cooperating set of users where the improved dynamic algorithm made the opposite decision.
+Tables~\ref{table:kpis6}~and~\ref{table:linklevel6} outline the performance measures and show that the proposed CoMP algorithm shows improved UE throughput with no change in the CSI-RSRP or CQI.
+The reason for the throughput improvement is the improved CoMP triggering conditions, which are used to dynamically reconfigure the number of transmit streams (from the BS side) for the UEs in the CoMP cooperating set with no change in the total transmit power.
+The BLER is expected to increase with the increase in the number of transmit streams $n_s$.
+However, the overall MIMO gain due to CoMP triggering of a second stream exceeds the loss in performance due to the increased BLER.